About Tara Mandala

 - Attend community meetings Tuesday mornings and other planning meetings as needed.

-- Participate in community wide clean ups, projects, etc. as directed by ED.
+- Participate in community wide clean ups, projects, etc. as directed by OD or ED.

-- Adhere and agree to our Code of Conduct and Tara Mandala Leadership Values
+- Adhere and agree to our Residential Agreement, including Code of Conduct click to view here , and Tara Mandala Leadership Values, Tara Mandala Leadership Values can be reviewed here.

-- Strong ability to collaborate with multiple stakeholders, receives and gives feedback, communicate project needs, and work closely in a team environment.
+- Strong ability to collaborate with multiple stakeholders, receive and give feedback well, communicate project needs, and work closely in a team environment.

 - Be proactive and able work well with ambiguity to bring clarity and definition to projects under management.